-Walking, cycling, sailing and even windsurfing are all actively encouraged at many of our sites across our region too, with something for everyone to give a go- there’s no time like the present to get back to nature and enjoy the British countryside on your doorstep.
+Walking, cycling, sailing and even windsurfing are all actively encouraged at many of our sites across our region too.
+There’s no time like the present to get back to nature and enjoy the British countryside on your doorstep.

 Hogsmill is an important site of nature conservation in south-west London.
-Visitors have the opportunity to view the spectacular wildlife on the reserve via bird hides, viewing screens and warden-led tours around the reserve.
+Visitors can view the spectacular wildlife on the reserve via bird hides, viewing screens and warden-led tours around the reserve.

-Kempton Nature Reserve in Hounslow, South West London, is protected as a Site of Special Scientific Interest for overwintering wildfowl and is part of a European Special Protected Area as well as a Ramsar wetland of international importance.
-The site features a lake, reedbeds, gravel flats, wet and dry grassland, islands created by a network of channels, wet, willow and birch woodland within the former reservoir basin.
+Kempton Nature Reserve is in Hounslow, South West London.
+It's protected as a Site of Special Scientific Interest for overwintering wildfowl.
+It's also part of a European Special Protected Area as well as a Ramsar wetland of international importance.
+The site has a lake, reedbeds, gravel flats and wet and dry grassland.
+It also features islands created by a network of channels, wet, willow and birch woodland within the former reservoir basin.

-Membership will also offer you the chance to attend special events such as birdsong identification workshops, bat walks, moth trapping evenings, bird ringing demonstrations and dragonfly and butterfly walk and you'll receive newsletters and information on wildlife sightings.
+Members can attend special events such as birdsong workshops, bat walks, moth trapping evenings, bird ringing demonstrations and butterfly walks.
+Membership also includes regular newsletters and information on wildlife sightings.

-Farmoor is in the Oxfordshire countryside and is surrounded by beautiful countryside with woodland views and the River Thames nearby welcoming dog walkers.
-Inside the nature reserve, there are lots of activities for visitors including fly and coarse fishing, bird watching, sailing and windsurfing and is open daily at 8 am.
-There is a car park charge, which can be paid when leaving.
-Closing times will vary throughout the year, depending on daylight with winter closing time at 5pm, spring months at 7pm and 9pm in the summer.
+Farmoor is in the Oxfordshire countryside with beautiful woodland views and the River Thames nearby welcoming dog walkers.
+Inside the nature reserve, there are lots of activities for visitors.
+These include fly and coarse fishing, bird watching, sailing and windsurfing and is open daily at 8 am.
+There's a car park charge, which can be paid when leaving.
+Closing times will vary throughout the year, depending on daylight.
+Winter closing time is at 5pm, spring months at 7pm and 9pm in the summer.
 The Farmoor site is closed on Christmas day.

 For general sailing enquiries please email Oxford Sailing Club.